esp-rs/book/src/installation/index.md

 ## RISC-V and Xtensa targets

-[`espup`][espup-github] is a tool that simplifies installing and maintaining the components required to develop Rust applications for the `Xtensa` architecture.
+[`espup`][espup-github] is a tool that simplifies installing and maintaining the components required to develop Rust applications for the `Xtensa` and `RISC-V` architectures.

 [espup-github]: https://github.com/esp-rs/espup